 Working time and absences

 Each employee will prepare a working plan in cooperation with his/her superior each year.
 In preparing the working plan consideration will be given to the person's participation in teaching, research and other tasks.
-For professors the maximum for contact teaching is 142 hours during an academic year.
+For professors the maximum for contact teaching is 142 hours (141 hours from 1.8.2020) during an academic year.

 A unit's working plans should be coordinated so that each person in turn will have an opportunity for a research period free from teaching and administrative work.

 The working plan should take into consideration longer leaves of absence that can have significance for the content of the working plan.
 If a new task that cannot be considered part of tasks according to the working plan is agreed in the middle of the academic year, the working plan must be changed in this respect.

 • 4% of the salary for the month preceding the month in which holiday pay is paid times the number of full months on which holiday pay is based if the employee has been employed by the present employer or another university for less than a year at the end of the year on which holiday pay is based.

 • 5% of the salary for the month preceding the month in which holiday pay is paid times the number of full months on which holiday pay is based if the employee has been employed by the same employer, another Finnish university or research institute comparable to a university or university hospital for at least a year.